UNH-Bootcamp-Projects/project-1-group-a/README.md

 Reciflixor was created with the following APIs:

-[PUT NAME OF API HERE](https://link-to-api-goes-here) was the API used to retrieve movie details.
+[The Movie DB](https://api.themoviedb.org) was the API used to retrieve movie details.
-[PUT NAME OF API HERE](https://link-to-api-goes-here) was the API used to retrieve the YouTube video.
+[YouTube](https://developers.google.com/youtube/v3) was the API used to retrieve the YouTube video.
+[TMDB](https://developers.themoviedb.org) was the API used to retrieve the movie poster.
-[PUT NAME OF API HERE](https://link-to-api-goes-here) was the API used to retrieve the streaming provider options.
+[NAME HERE](https://enterHERE.org) was the API used to retrieve the streaming provider options.

 ## User stories